 What Is The National Language Of Scotia?
 English is the national language used within Scotia and while its a requirement of citizenship, we encourage citizens to be multi-lingual.

 Where Is Scotia?
-Scotia is based in an island off the west coast of Scotland, we also have an office in London UK and we have claimed territory in the North West of Antarctica which was claimed in 1937 by the Sovereign Prince's Grandfather, Prince William of Scotia while setting foot on the land while serving in the British Royal Navy (however Norway claimed the land along with the rest of the northern territory a few years later as Queen Maud Land).
+Scotia has claimed territory in the North West of Antarctica which was claimed on 28th April 1937, establishing the Principality of Scotia, by the Sovereign Prince's Grandfather, Prince William of Scotia (however Norway claimed the land along with the rest of the northern territory a few years later in 1939 as Queen Maud Land).
 We still strongly believe that the land claimed in 1937 belongs to Scotia.

 What are the National Symbols of Scotia?

 The Flag (Blue Cross of St. Michael on a White background) - St. Michael is the Patron Saint of Scotia

 The Coat of Arms and the Honours of Scotia (Crown, Mantle/Robe, Sword, Ring and Sceptre)

 The Prince of Scotia (as Sovereign and Monarch), as well as the Princely Family of Scotia